Title

 Republic Act No. 4387 amends the franchise granted to Ricardo P. Ocampo, allowing the transfer to Capitol Wireless, Inc., while also granting Ocampo the right to operate various telecommunications stations and negotiate with other operators, subject to approval and regulations by the Congress of the Philippines.

-The franchise covers stations for international telecommunications, public coastal radio stations with relay stations, public fixed, public base, and land mobile stations, as well as radio paging systems for wireless message reception and transmission on radiotelephony and/or radiotelegraphy.
+The franchise covers international telecommunications stations, public coastal radio stations with relay stations, and public fixed, public based, land mobile stations, and radio paging systems, for reception/transmission of wireless messages on radiotelephony (voice) and/or radiotelegraphy, including communications with vessels at sea and aircraft.

-The grantee must secure the approval of the Department Secretary under whose jurisdiction the Radio Control Division functions or any competent authority authorized to give such approval.
+Operation and establishment are subject to approval of the Department Secretary under whose jurisdiction the Radio Control Division is functioning, or any competent authority authorized to grant said approval.

-Yes, Congress can amend, alter, or repeal the franchise at any time when public interest requires it.
+Congress can amend, alter, or repeal the franchise when the public interest so requires.

 Analyze Cases Smarter, Faster